 So what about the mesh panties like the ones Chrissy is wearing in her Instagram picture – and many hospitals in the USA still give their patients?
 When you look at the picture up close you will see that they look a bit like fish netting.
 Actually it may sound weird but they are knit on the same type of machines that make onion bags and netting for salami.
 Their biggest selling point is that they are light, breathable and very cheap.
 But as is so often the case: you get what you pay for.

 Now take a look at the contoured seamless panties you can buy from AltroCare.
 They are made on the same type of high tech circular knitting machines that make our high end postpartum wear (more about that in a follow-up blog post) and they have no seams on the side that press into your sensitive skin.
 They offer more coverage and if you’ve had a C-section they won’t sit right on your incision like the low-rise mesh panties.
 They also have about 3 times more elastic fabric, which means better fixation for that maxi pad.
 They are made of moisture wicking microfiber that is just as breathable as the fishnet mesh but will stand up to 25 washings in a normal household laundry machine.

 And let’s be honest about it: they simply look a lot better.
 I leave it up to you if you want to show off your postpartum tummy on social media.
-But if you post a picture of our panties we’ll gladly send you a second pair for free.
+But if you post a picture of our panties on social media we’ll gladly send you a second 5-pack for free.